camianderson/rancid-tomatillos/README.md

 - Add a filter by movie name
 - Add trailer for each movie

-## Project Specs
+## Project Spec

-Click [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html) for project specs, provided by [Turing School of Software and Design](https://turing.edu/)
+Click [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html) for project specs, provided by [Turing School of Software and Design](https://turing.edu/).